 You can!
 If you are using a 9-inch pie plate build two layers of cheese, then tomatoes, then spread a second layer of cheese, then tomatoes on top.
 Don't forget the fresh basil!

 Fresh herbs like chives (or green onions, in a pinch), thyme leaves or even oregano would be good options in this easy recipe.
-If you're looking for a pop of freshness but no strong flavor, flat leaf parsley is a good bet.
+If you're looking for a pop of freshness but no strong flavor, flat leaf parsley is a good choice.

 The use of sharp cheddar is encouraged by our southern sensibilities.
 Parmesan cheese or mozzarella cheese would be good substitutes for the gruyere cheese.
+You can also substitute the Boursin with goat cheese for the creamy cheese mixture.

-For a light dinner, I love it with a simple green salad and a bowl of vegetarian Portuguese caldo verde.
-For brunch or lunch, it's ideal with a light salad and a side of honey lime fruit salad.
+For a light dinner, I love it with a simple green salad and a bowl of vegetarian Portuguese Caldo Verde.
+For brunch or lunch, it's ideal with a light salad and a side of Honey Lime Fruit Salad.

 Wrap tightly or seal in an airtight container and keep in the refrigerator up to 3 days.
+To reheat your pie, warm your oven to 350°F and bake for 10-15 minutes.

-- Total Time: 50 minutes
+- Total Time: 45 minutes

-- Yield: 3-4 1x
+- Yield: 4-5

 Description